ietf-wg-alto/draft-alto-oam-yang/appendix.md

 }
 ~~~

-## Example Module for Information Resource Creation Algorithm {#example-alg}
+## An Example Module for Information Resource Creation Algorithm {#example-alg}

-The base data model defined by ietf-alto.yang does not include any choice cases
+The base data model "ietf-alto" does not include any choices cases
 for information resource creation algorithms.
 But developers may augment the
-ietf-alto.yang data model with definitions for any custom creation algorithms
+"ietf-alto" module with definitions for custom creation algorithms
 for different information resources.
 The following example module demonstrates
 the parameters of a network map creation algorithm that translates an IETF
 layer 3 unicast topology into a network map.